Mcrouse42/initiate-dnd/README.md

 ## KnownBugs

-When you create a Dungeon Master (DM) through the signup page, you must enter a player or monster to your profile before you are able to add another DM.
+The deployed website has a small bug.
+When you create a new Dungeon Master you have to create/save a player or monster in order to create a new Dungeon Master after logging out.
+We believe it's an association issue on the backend.

+If it says "signup failed" try logging in with the email and password you signed up with (even though it says failed) and it should let you log in.

 ## License